Igorolivei/ABCD-Bank-Validator/README.md

 ABCD Bank - Credit Card Validator
 ==========
 ABCD Bank - Credit Card Validator is a little project made with Python, Pyramid web framework and Jinja2.
-Is used to validate if a credit card is a valid ABCD Bank's credit card.
+Is used to validate if a credit card is a valid ABCD Bank's credit card or not.

 A valid ABCD Bank's credit card has the following characteristics:
 * It must start with a 4, 5 or 6.